 Registration Document : Medical and Accidental insurance You are required to provide a proof of medical and accidental insurance by the designated day OIA notifies in the Email.
 The insurance coverage must be at least TWD 1,000,000 (about USD 33,500) and must cover your entire visiting period at NTU.

 Applying for On-Campus Housing

 Due to the limited number of dorms, on-campus housing is NOT guaranteed for research visiting students, but you are more than welcome to apply in your application.
+There are Guo Qing Dorm 國青宿舍 (International Youth Center) and General Dorms (twin room) available for research visiting students’ application.
 To apply, simply check "Yes" on the Online Application System in response to the question regarding accommodation and then select your room preferences.

 Please note that the university dorm can only accommodate you during the visiting period for which you applied in your application.
 If you plan to arrive early or leave late, you will be responsible for your own housing.